Douglas Kent Hall: Writing and photography career

 During the latter half of the 1970s and the early 1980s, Hall worked on books collaboratively.
-In 1975 Hall's literary agent, Bob Dattila, asked him if he would be interested in working on a project with bodybuilder Arnold Schwarzenegger.
+In 1975, Hall's literary agent, Bob Dattila, asked him if he would be interested in working on a project with bodybuilder Arnold Schwarzenegger.
 Hall and Schwarzenegger published two books, Arnold: The Education of a Bodybuilder and Arnold's Bodyshaping for Women.
 Arnold: The Education of a Bodybuilder was on the New York Times Best Seller list for eleven weeks in 1978.
 In 2002, Sports Illustrated included the Hall/Schwarzenegger collaboration as number 71 on their "Top 100 Sports Books of All Time".
-During the writing and photographing of Bodyshaping for Women, Hall became acquainted with female bodybuilder Lisa Lyon; the friendship led to the publication of their Lisa Lyon's BodyMagic.
-The Incredible Lou Ferrigno, with bodybuilder Lou Ferrigno, rounded out Hall's collaborative publishing ventures with bodybuilders.
+During the writing and photographing of Bodyshaping for Women, Hall became acquainted with female bodybuilder Lisa Lyon; the friendship led to the publication of their book Lisa Lyon's BodyMagic.
+The Incredible Lou Ferrigno with bodybuilder Lou Ferrigno rounded out Hall's collaborative publishing ventures with bodybuilders.

-In 1977 Hall and his partner moved from New York to the village of Alcalde, New Mexico.
+In 1977, Hall and his partner moved from New York to the village of Alcalde, New Mexico.
 After living together for more than six years, they were married in Santa Fe on July 23, 1977.
-In 1980 their son Devon was born.
+In 1980, their son Devon was born.

-Hall traveled throughout the Southwest and along the Mexico-U.S. border in the 1980s gathering material for two photographic books.
+Hall traveled throughout the Southwest and along the Mexico–U.S. border in the 1980s gathering material for two photographic books.
 The Border: Life on the Line introduced Hall to the varied types of people who live and work on both sides of the border.
 The book includes many color photographs.
 Frontier Spirit: Early Churches of the Southwest also includes many color images.

-Most well known for his silver prints, in 1992 Hall began printing with platinum.
+In 1992, Hall began printing with platinum.
 Also in the early 1990s, Hall traveled to Saint Petersburg, Russia, to document the Hermitage Museum's art school for children.
 He photographed in the students' homes and at the museum.
 During this period Hall also traveled to Minas Gerais, Brazil, to document the region's gold and gemstone miners.

-In the mid-1990s Hall began producing one-of-a-kind photographic artworks.
-His Zen Ghost Horses series are images of Peruvian Paso and Clydesdale horses exposed onto handmade paper that was brushed with emulsion.
+In the mid-1990s, Hall began producing his Zen Ghost Horses series with images of Peruvian Paso and Clydesdale horses exposed onto handmade paper that was brushed with emulsion.
 Hall embellished the works with gold leaf, Chinese and Japanese calligraphy, and acrylics.
-Taking color images shot along the Mexico-U.S. border, Hall created a suite of artes de caja (art boxes).
-These pieces incorporate color photograph, poems, milagros, objects picked up while traveling the border, and pages from Mexican graphic novelettes into and on hand-painted wooden wine boxes.
+Taking color images shot along the Mexico-U.S. border, Hall created a suite of Artes de Caja (art boxes).
+These pieces incorporate color photographs, poems, milagros, objects picked up while traveling the border, and pages from Mexican graphic novelettes into and on hand-painted wooden wine boxes.
 The Albuquerque Museum showed fifteen of the border boxes for four months as part of a tribute exhibition for Hall in 2008.

 After being awarded the New Mexico Governor's Award for Excellence in the Arts in 2005, Hall's In New Mexico Light, a compilation of his images taken over a forty-year time span, was published by the Museum of New Mexico Press.

 In 2002, Hall's first collection of poems was published in Visionary.
-The book also contains an extended automemoir/poem.
+The book also contains an extended auto-memoir/poem.